 The redistribution of housing units identified in the Housing Element in comparison to the CWP PEIR is nominal in the Mountain region.
 This redistribution would not be expected to have a discernible effect on existing parks and recreational facilities.
-However, in the Valley region, the Montclair SOI, Fontana SOI, Mentone CPA, and San Bernardino SOI exceed their CWP projections by a total of 1,733 residential units.
-This amounts to a total growth of 5,615 residents.
+However, in the Valley region, the Montclair SOI, Fontana SOI, Mentone CPA, and San Bernardino SOI exceed their CWP projections by a total of 826 residential units.
+This amounts to a total growth of 2,676 residents.
 The CWP projected a population growth of 1,000 residents for these areas.
-In the North Desert region, Helendale and the Victorville SOI exceed their CWP projections by 300 residential units, or 972 people.
+In the North Desert region, Helendale and the Victorville SOI exceed their CWP projections by 638 residential units, or 2,076 people.
 The CWP projected a population growth of 1,504 residents for these areas.
-The East Desert region exceeds its regional projection by 671 units, or 2,174 people, primarily in Joshua Tree CPA and Pioneertown.
+The Housing Element inventory for the East Desert region exceeds its regional CWP projection by 818 units, or 2,650 people.
+Almost half the increase is in Joshua Tree with the balance distributed across seven other unincorporated community areas.
 The CWP projected a population growth of 1,359 for the region.
 The increased growth in these unincorporated areas and in the East Desert region would increase demands for existing parks and recreational facilities.